ThingsIXFoundation/docs/docs/getting-started/for-gateway-owners/2_forwarder.md

 ---
 sidebar_position: 2
-title: ThingsIX packet forwarder
+title: Installing forwarder
 ---

-# Introduction
+# Installing forwarder
 The ThingsIX packet forwarder is the portal for your gateways to the ThingsIX network.
 Your gateways will need to send received packets to the ThingsIX forwarder and the forwarder will send them to their next destination.
 Once